Benefits of Marrying a Turkish Citizen

-- Both parties need to be mentally stable.
+- Both parties need to be mentally stable,

-- Neither party should be closely related to the other.
+- Neither party should be closely related to the other,

-- A marriage can be concluded by Turkish citizens as well as by foreign citizens living in Turkey.
+- A marriage can be concluded by Turkish citizens as well as by foreign citizens living in Turkey,

 - Turkey does not recognize same-sex marriages.
 Only heterosexual marriages are legally allowed.

-This is the most common and crucial question for any expat residing in Turkey.
+This is the most common and crucial question for any ex-pat residing in Turkey.
 In the early days of the Turkish Republic, only a foreign woman marrying a Turkish man could acquire Turkish citizenship, and not the other way around.
 Gender equality was absent in the Turkish Family Law.
-However, with passing time and social revolutions, in the latter half of the 20th century, this discrimination based on the gender of the spouse was done away with and new laws have been implemented in its place.
+However, with passing time and social revolutions, in the latter half of the 20th century, this discrimination based on the gender of the spouse was done with, and new laws have been implemented in its place.

-- The validity of marriage needs to be proven according to the laws of the country in which the marriage took place.
+- The validity of marriage needs to be proven according to the laws of the country in which the marriage took place,

-- The duration of marriage should be at least three years at the time of the Turkish citizenship application.
+- The duration of marriage should be at least three years at the time of the Turkish citizenship application,

-- Husband and wife should be living together in the same house as a family, during this period.
+- Husband and wife should be living together in the same house as a family during this period,

 - There should be no breach of national or public security by the applicant.
-A squeaky-clean legal record is advisable.
+A squeaky-clean legal record is advisable,

 - If the Turkish citizen passes away during or before the process of application, his/her spouse shall not get Turkish citizenship and their application shall be concluded.

-Note – All these criteria are verified by the administrative body of demographic affairs, after citizenship application.
+Note: All these criteria are verified by the administrative body of demographic affairs after citizenship application.
 There is no guarantee of getting Turkish nationality after application.

 Will you Get a Residence Permit after Marrying a Turkish Citizen?

 In case you fail to get citizenship or there is a lot of time left before you can even apply for one, the next best option is to get a residence permit in Turkey.
-As an immigrant, all you need to live in Turkey is a residence permit.
-And getting married to a Turkish citizen can certainly prove useful in this regard.
+As an immigrant, all you need to live in Turkey is a residence permit, and getting married to a Turkish citizen can certainly prove useful in this regard.
 A foreigner married to a Turkish citizen can easily get a family residence permit in Turkey.
 Like always, this too has certain terms and conditions that you should be aware of.

-Will you get a Work Permit after Marrying a Turkish Citizen?
+Will You Get a Work Permit in Turkey After Marrying a Turkish Citizen?

 Although not compulsory, the next most important thing for an immigrant after a residence permit is a work permit in Turkey for the right to legally make a living in the country.
-Of course, you have to meet the requirements, but the government can be quite lenient in this regard as exceptions are made in case of granting work permits to foreigners married to Turkish citizens in certain cases.
+Of course, you have to meet the requirements, but the government can be quite lenient in this regard as exceptions are made in the case of granting work permits to foreigners married to Turkish citizens in certain cases.
 Let us find out about the criteria and the exceptional cases.

-- Apart from legal marriage, the partners must also live-in familial unity.
-This is to prevent any false marriages.
+- Apart from legal marriage, the partners must also live in familial unity.
+This is to prevent any false marriages,

-- Exceptional work permits can be issued to foreigners based on the nature of the job, academic qualifications of the applicant, their contribution to the national economy, and so on.
+- Exceptional work permits can be issued to foreigners based on the nature of the job, academic qualifications of the applicant, their contribution to the national economy, and so on,

 - In case the marriage ends after three years, settled foreigners in Turkey remain eligible for an exceptional work permit.

-Unquestionably, getting married to a Turkish citizen as a foreigner will always reap its fruits according to the Turkish marriage laws.
+Unquestionably, getting married to a Turkish citizen as a foreigner will always reap its fruits according to the Turkish Marriage Laws.
 However, you don’t necessarily need to get married for citizenship, residence permit, or work permit, since there are always other ways of legally acquiring them.
-A fraudulent marriage would not stand a chance in this regard since the Turkish authorities can be quite water-tight.
+A fraudulent marriage would not stand a chance in this regard, since the Turkish authorities can be quite water-tight.
 Either way, you are the best judge for your life and we hope this article has been insightful in finding out the benefits of marrying a Turkish citizen.